PaulBreugnot/Loacore/index.rst

 | Notice that to use Python API, Freeling needs to be installed from source with the dedicated options as described in documentation.
 | **For now**, only a Linux installation in the default folder */usr/local* is supported, but this should be fixed in next improvements.

+| This project also use an embedded sqlite3 database to store results : https://docs.python.org/3/library/sqlite3.html
+| The corresponding Python package should already be installed in your Python3 distribution.

 Classes
 =======

 File
 ----
-.. autoclass:: src.database.classes.classes.File
+.. autoclass:: loacore.classes.classes.File
     :members:

 Review
 ------
-.. autoclass:: src.database.classes.classes.Review
+.. autoclass:: loacore.classes.classes.Review
     :members:

 Sentence
 --------
-.. autoclass:: src.database.classes.classes.Sentence
+.. autoclass:: loacore.classes.classes.Sentence
     :members:

 Word
 ----
-.. autoclass:: src.database.classes.classes.Word
+.. autoclass:: loacore.classes.classes.Word
     :members:

 Synset
 ------
-.. autoclass:: src.database.classes.classes.Synset
+.. autoclass:: loacore.classes.classes.Synset
     :members:

 DepTree
 -------
-.. autoclass:: src.database.classes.classes.DepTree
+.. autoclass:: loacore.classes.classes.DepTree
     :members:

 DepTreeNode
 -----------
-.. autoclass:: src.database.classes.classes.DepTreeNode
+.. autoclass:: loacore.classes.classes.DepTreeNode
     :members: